MassAtLeeds/MASS/README.md

 Practicals
 ==========

-Code to accompany the online tutorials and practicals
+Code to accompany online tutorials and practicals produced by staff and members of the Multi-Agent and Social Simulation group at the School of Geography, University of Leeds.